nkoehring/articles/password_length_in_dollar.md

 * Numbers: 10
 * ASCII Lowercase letters: 26
 * ASCII Uppercase letters: 26
-* ASCII Punctuation: 34
+* ASCII Punctuation: 33
 * Other ASCII Characters: 128
 * Unicode: millions

 To get the complexity of your password, simply add up the numbers.
 A typical password contains numbers, lowercase and uppercase letters which results in 62 possible combinations per character.
-Add some punctuation to raise that number to 96.
+Add some punctuation to raise that number to 95.

 Other ASCII Characters are the less typical ones like ÿ and Ø which add to the complexity but might be hard to type on foreign keyboards.
 Unicode is super hard (if not impossible) to type on some computers but would theoretically add millions of possible characters.
 Fancy some ਪੰਜਾਬੀ ਦੇ in your password?

 A very important factor in the password complexity is of course also the length.
 And because random passwords with crazy combinations of numbers, letters and punctuation are hard to remember, [some people suggest to use long combination of normal words instead](https://xkcd.com/936/).

+The password `ke1r$u@U` is considered a very secure password as the time of writing this article.
+Its complexity calculates like this:

+8 characters with 95 possibilites: `95^8 = 6634204312890625 = ~6.6×10^15`

+`log2(x)` calculates the complexity in bits. `log2(6634204312890625) = ~52.56 bits`

 ## Data sources